EPHESIANS - CHRIST AND THE CHURCH

 This preaching of peace was not only peace between Jew and Gentile but also between believing Jew and Gentile and God, with Whom they had been enemies and hostile.
 This had always been God's plan and had been prophesied, for example, in Isaiah who recorded the actual words of the promised Messiah…

-Those who were near - the Jews were near but nevertheless just as needy as the Gentiles for they too were dead in their trespasses and sins.
-In Ephesians 2:12 Paul list 5 ways the Jews were nearer to Christ and God - but salvation is not like horseshoes -- nearer to the goal does not count.
+Those who were near - The Jews were near but still just as needy as the Gentiles for they too were dead in their trespasses and sins.
+In Eph 2:12+ Paul list 5 ways the Jews were nearer to Christ and God - but salvation is not like horseshoes -- nearer to the goal does not count.
 Only being in Christ counts!
 Every person, far or near, Gentile or Jew, has access to God's peace through Christ.

 Near (1451) (eggus) indicates a position relatively close to another position and figuratively refers to the Jews who were "near" to God in the sense of having Messianic prophecies, a national identity and government set up by God, covenants that promised salvation by faith, a hope in the coming of Messiah and the presence of God in their midst (the Tabernacle in the wilderness, the Temple in Jerusalem).

 Eggus - 31x in NT - Matt.
 24:32f; 26:18; Mk.
 13:28f; Lk.
 19:11; 21:30f; Jn.
 2:13; 3:23; 6:4, 19, 23; 7:2; 11:18, 54, 55; 19:20, 42; Acts 1:12; 9:38; 27:8; Rom.
 10:8; 13:11; Eph.
 2:13, 17; Phil.
 4:5; Heb.
 6:8; 8:13; Rev. 1:3; 22:10